aaronwriight/aaronwriight.github.io/_pages/research.md

     <div class="pub-block">
       <details>
         <summary>
-          <i><b class="topic-label">Bilingualism</b></i> <i class="topic-divider">|</i> <span style="color: #2AA198;" class="abstract-tab"><i> How does the ability to use multiple languages change how the brain processes language altogether?</i></span>
+          <i><b class="topic-label">Bilingualism</b></i> <i class="topic-divider">|</i> <span style="color: #2AA198;" class="abstract-tab"><i> How do we processes multiple languages?</i></span>
         </summary>
         <div class="abstract-text">
           <br>
           <p>
           Mounting evidence suggests that experience with two or more linguistic inventories imposes structural and functional changes upon the brain.
 Using a mix of neuroimaging, behavioral, and computational techniques, I aim not only to understand these changes, but also to convey their importance as both a scientific lens and framework for interpersonal flourishing.
           </p>
         </div>
       </details>